Key factors that impact the cost of your San Francisco to Philadelphia move

 How long does a move from San Francisco to Philadelphia take?

-The 2,876-mile move from San Francisco, CA, to Philadelphia, PA, takes seven to 21 days.
-Some San Francisco movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Philadelphia.
+Moving from San Francisco, CA to Philadelphia, PA covers 2,876 miles and usually takes seven to 21 days.
+Need to move faster?
+Some San Francisco movers offer expedited options.
+If youโre not ready to receive your items, look into storage solutions in Philadelphia.